uoy-ads/ads-unpathd-portal/README.md

 ## Development

-You must Remote Desktop to your office PC to do any development work due to IP restrictions on the remotely hosted OpenSearch indeces.
+You must Remote Desktop to (or be sat at :sweat_smile:) your office PC to do any development work due to IP restrictions on the remotely hosted OpenSearch indeces.

 You'll need PHP, Composer, NPM and Docker to be installed there.